maxk4/seng300-Project2/README.md

 # SENG300P1-7

 ## Running
-To run the project run the Simulation class with the integer number of DIY Stations passed as an argument
+To run the project run the Simulation class with the integer number of DIY Stations passed as an command line argument

 ## Notes
 Running the simulation with n DIY stations will open: